kulmajaba/gohugo-theme-photomasonry/README.md

 ## Installation

+Prerequisite: The theme requires [dart-sass](https://gohugo.io/hugo-pipes/transpile-sass-to-css/#dart-sass) which you need to install separately.

 ### As a Hugo Module (recommended)

 > ⚠️ If you installed a [Hugo binary](https://gohugo.io/getting-started/installing/#binary-cross-platform), you may not have Go installed on your machine.
 To check if Go is installed: